Pinterest Hidden ImagePinterest Hidden Image

-Explore thought-provoking Demon Copperhead book club questions here.
-Barbara Kingsolver’s masterful novel inspired by Charles Dickens’s David Copperfield is a Pulitzer Prize-winning, character-driven saga that has readers talking.
+Explore the most thought-provoking Demon Copperhead book club questions here.
+Barbara Kingsolver‘s masterful novel inspired by Charles Dickens’s David Copperfield is a Pulitzer Prize-winning, character-driven saga with readers talking.

 person holding demon copperhead by barbara kingsolver in front of bookshelves